Aṅguttara Nikāya 11.14

 yaṁ bhagavā saddhassa saddhāpadānāni bhāseyya.

-Let the Buddha to speak on the outcomes of faith.
+Let the Buddha to speak on the evidence of faith.

 Idānāhaṁ jānissāmi yadi vā ayaṁ bhikkhu sandissati saddhāpadānesu yadi vā no”ti.

-Now I will find out whether or not this mendicant Saddha exhibits the outcomes of faith.”
+Now I will find out whether or not this mendicant Saddha exhibits the various evidences of faith.”

 “Tena hi, subhūti, suṇāhi, sādhukaṁ manasi karohi; bhāsissāmī”ti.